Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 <hr data-action="end" />

 As a result, the `ListView` is populated with images.
 Use the `LiveSync` feature of the NativeScript companion app to see them.
-Let's now add two more images on a button click and style the button.
+Let's now add two more images on a button tap and style the button.

 ### Step 5.
-Respond to actions and add some style
+Respond to events and add some style

 The `ListView` is already populated with a few images.
 You will now add a few more images on a button tap.
 Then, you will learn how to bind the Button's `text` property to a property of the PhotoAlbumModel, thus informing the end-user about the successful tap action.
 Finally, you will understand how to put some style to the button.